the ghost arm of history/still throttling me

 In 1545, the Spanish started mining silver, with slave labour, at Zacatecas, in what is now Mexico, and Potosí, in what is now Bolivia.
 The mines produced fabulous wealth for the Spanish crown – in a single year more than two hundred tons of silver were shipped to Spain from Potosí.
 It rapidly became one of the most populous cities in the world and is frequently mentioned in Adam Smith’s Wealth of Nations.
 The wealth went to Spain from where it was disbursed, often via debt repayments, throughout Europe, and on to the Ottoman Empire and China.
 The influx of silver resulted in a massive increase in currency, began to displace the once more or less absolute feudal link between land and wealth and played a central role in enabling the development of international trade – particularly between Europe and China, and, to lesser extent, India.
 It has been argued that silver from the Americas was a central factor in the steady strengthening of Christian Europe against the Islamic world.
 It also seriously weakened the gold markets in West Africa.
 Eduardo Galeano famously wrote: “You could build a silver bridge from Potosí to Madrid from what was mined here – and one back with the bones of those that died taking it out”.

 The first ships bringing slaves from Africa to Brazil, most of whom would be set to labour on sugar plantations, arrived in 1570.
 Four or five million people would follow in the next three hundred years.
-In 1609, the Moriscos, the descendants of Muslims converts to Christianity, were expelled from Spain.
+In 1609, the Moriscos, the descendants of Muslim converts to Christianity, were expelled from Spain.

 The English in the New World